List of 8-bit computer hardware graphics: Tiki 100

-The Tiki 100 uses a 8-bit RGB palette (also described as 3-3-2 bit RGB), with 3 bits for each of the red and green color components, and 2 bits for the blue component.
+The Tiki 100 uses an 8-bit RGB palette (also described as 3-3-2 bit RGB), with 3 bits for each of the red and green color components, and 2 bits for the blue component.

-It supports 3 different resolutions with 256, 512 or 1024 by 256 pixels and 16, 4, or 2 colors respectively (freely selectable from the full 256 color palette).
+It supports 3 different resolutions with 256, 512 or 1024 by 256 pixels and 16, 4, or 2 colors respectively (freely selectable from the full 256-color palette).

 Enterprise

-The Enterprise computer has five graphics modes: 40- and 80-column text modes, Lo-Res and Hi-Res bit mapped graphics, and attribute graphics.
-Bit mapped graphics modes allow selection between displays of 2, 4,16 or 256 colors (from a 3-3-2 bit RGB palette), but horizontal resolution decreases as color depth increases.
+The Enterprise computer has five graphics modes: 40- and 80-column text modes, Lo-Res and Hi-Res bit-mapped graphics, and attribute graphics.
+Bit-mapped graphics modes can display 2, 4, 16, or 256 colors (from a 3-3-2 bit RGB palette), but horizontal resolution decreases as color depth increases.

 Interlaced and non-interlaced modes are available.
 The maximum resolution is 640×512 pixels interlaced, or 640×256 pixels non-interlaced.
-These resolutions permit only a 2-colour display.
+Only 2 colors are available at these resolutions.

-A 256-colour display has a maximum resolution of 80×256.
-The attribute graphics mode provides a 320×256 pixel resolution with 16 colors, selectable from a palette of 256.
+A 256-color display has a maximum resolution of 80×256.
+The attribute graphics mode provides a 320×256 pixel resolution with 16 colors selected from a palette of 256.

-Multiple pages can be displayed simultaneously on the screen, even if their graphics modes are different.
-Each page has its own palette, which allows more colors to be displayed onscreen simultaneously.
+Multiple pages can be displayed simultaneously on the screen--even if their graphics modes are different.
+Each page has its own palette which makes it possible to display more colors on screen simultaneously.
 The page height can be larger than the screen or the window it is displayed on.
 Each page is connected to a channel of the EXOS operating system, so it is possible to write on a hidden page.